MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/googleplay.md

 <img src="../images/image8.png">

 *   Click **Grant Access** to provide the service account the necessary rights to perform actions.

-    At this point, you should be able to access the API through the service account.
+You should now be able to access the API through the service account.
 For more information on OAuth 2.0, review [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

-[Note] The Google developer account pre-requisites are a one time process.
+**Note:** The Google developer account pre-requisites are a one time process.
 We now move onto the Mobile Center publishing process.

-### Step1: Create a store in Mobile Center
+### Step1: Create a Google Play connection in Mobile Center

 1. Click on **Stores** under Distribution.
 2. Click on **Add Connection**.